 The CBIS psychologist provides assessment, psychotherapy (individual and group), consultation with rehab professionals, as well as clinical direction for all client services.
 In partnership with Queen's University and other post-secondary institutions, CBIS is committed to research to deepen the understanding of brain injury and to evaluate services to help us continue to improve.
-Areas of interest include community integration, social and vocational support, issues for older caregivers, and social/cognitive aspects of traumatic onset disability.
+Areas of interest include community integration, social and vocational support, issues for older caregivers, and social/cognitive aspects of traumatic onset of disability.
 CBIS and the psychologist also provide education to regional service providers through conferences and workshops.

 CBIS serves adults between the ages of 18 and 64 years who have an acquired brain injury.
 Services are provided across the counties of Frontenac, Lennox & Addington, Lanark, Leeds & Grenville, Hastings and Prince Edward through three offices (Kingston, Brockville, and Belleville).
 Psychological services are accessed through the CBIS referral process.
 Referrals are accepted from service providers, individuals, and family members.
 A written referral form with medical documentation of an acquired brain injury is required.
 CBIS Service Coordinators contact the person within one month of referral.
 When service begins depends on the person's needs and available resources.

 CBIS provides training in the specific skill sets needed for working with people who have acquired brain injuries.
 This rotation is focused on collaborating with adults to facilitate their participation in roles that are important to them.
 CBIS services are delivered through the participate-to-learn model, which rests on roles as goals, learning by experience in real-life contexts, and the use of personal and environmental supports to enable participation.
-Under the supervision of a licensed psychologist, the intern will have an opportunity to provide extensive supervision through regular meetings and case reviews.
-In addition to providing supervision to rehabilitation counsellors, the intern will have opportunities to carry out one-to-one therapy with clients, conduct neuropsychological assessments complete with recommendations, run groups (e.g., new client group, caregivers group, post-concussion syndrome group), attend neuropathology rounds, as well as consult with other community agencies.
+Under the supervision of a licensed psychologist, the resident will have an opportunity to provide extensive supervision through regular meetings and case reviews.
+In addition to providing supervision to rehabilitation counsellors, the resident will have opportunities to carry out one-to-one therapy with clients and their caregivers, conduct neuropsychological assessments complete with recommendations, run groups (e.g., new client group, caregivers group, post-concussion syndrome group), attend inpatient neuropathology rounds, as well as consult with other community agencies.
 Staff-training opportunities are also abundant at this rotation.

 Since CBIS serves clients from across Southeastern Ontario, most of the services are provided through one of CBIS' three offices which are located in Belleville, downtown Kingston and Brockville.
 At times, clients may also be seen in their homes.
 Given the large service area, travel is a part of this rotation and provides opportunities for professional development and supervision.
-Transportation is provided when necessary.
+Transportation is provided, if necessary.

-Examples of goals of previous interns for this rotation have included: Learning and administering a wide range of psychological assessments; Integration of information to develop a cohesive psychological report/client service plan that helps to tailor rehabilitation programs to the roles and plans of persons who have sustained acquired brain injuries; Participate as a cofacilitator in new client groups; Consult and gain experience in case reviews and program planning; Gain experience in understanding the role of psychology within a community based rehabilitation program.
+Examples of goals from previous residents for this rotation have included: Learning and administering a wide range of neuro/psychological assessments; Integration of information to develop a cohesive psychological report/client service plan that helps to tailor rehabilitation programs to the roles and plans of persons who have sustained acquired brain injuries; Participate as a co-facilitator in new client groups; Consult and gain experience in case reviews and program planning; Gain experience in understanding the role of psychology within a community based rehabilitation program.

-Providence Care Hospital: Mental Health Services - Seniors Mental Health
+Providence Care Centre: Mental Health Services - Seniors Mental Health (SMH) Rotation

-Supervising Psychologist: Dr. Alisha Abbott

-Populations served: Adults, Seniors
+Supervising Psychologist: Dr. Alisha Abbott Populations served: Adults, Seniors Areas: Neuropsychology, Clinical Psychology Address: 752 King St. W., Kingston, ON K7L 4X3

 This placement offers complementary experiences in two services, Seniors Mental Health (SMH) and Acquired Brain Injury (ABI) Inpatient Rehabilitation.
-The intern may choose to participate in one or both services during their rotation.
+The resident may choose to participate in one or both services during their rotation.